-Long Island’s harvest season is between September and October, and believe it or not, that means harvest season has officially arrived!
-And while a warm, summer day at a vineyard is a no brainer, we’d argue that a fall day at the vineyard is even better.
-Here are 5 of Long Island’s most stunning wineries that are worth the trip from NYC and make for a perfect fall afternoon.
+Long Island’s harvest season is between September and October, and while a breezy, fall day at a vineyard is a no brainer, we’d argue that a warm, summer day at the vineyard is even better!
+Here are 10 of the most stunning Long Island wineries that are worth the trip from NYC and make for a perfect fall afternoon.

 1. Channing Daughters Winery (2.5 hours)